 I had a 48″ round table that could seat six.

-- Fish Eddy’s table from West Elm – This table has a similar look at a lower price point.
-It’s $599 but it’s also expandable.
-It is 42 inches or 60 inches if you expand it.
-The top is laminate.
+- Round/Oval table from West Elm – This table is nice because it can be 42 inches or 60 inches if you expand it.

 - Conan round table from Article – This table measure 54 inches around.
 The leg style makes it easier to squeeze more people in because no one gets stuck straddling a leg if there are more than 4 people

-- Rae round pedestal table from Pottery Barn – This table has a more traditional look to it and it comes in two sizes, 48 inches and 32 inches.
-The larger size is $599.
+- Rae round pdestal table from Pottery Barn – This table has a more traditional look to it and it comes in two sizes, 48 inches and 32 inches.
+The larger size is $799.
+It’s a classic looking table.

 Rectangular tables can be set up against a wall if you need clearance to get around the table.
 This is a good option if you don’t regularly seat more than four people.

-- Rye Dining table from West Elm – This table has legs that make a statement, but it can fit into a small space.
-It measures 60 inches x 30 inches for only $299.
+- Rectangular Dining table from West Elm – This table has legs that make a statement, but it can fit into a small space.
+It measures 76 inches x 30 inches for $750.

-- Tatum Trestle table from Ballard – This table is 48 inches x30 inches.
+- Oak table from Ballard – This table is 48 inches x30 inches.
 It can fit into fairly small spaces.
-It is shown in the catalog used with a small sofa/bench on the long end which makes it look custom.
-It has an acid washed zinc top for a modern twist.
+It is so versatile.

-- Wheaton Farmhouse table from Target – This table is so versatile that it can fit with so many design styles, not just farmhouse.
-It’s 30 inches x 36 inches.
+- Farmhouse table from Target – This table is so versatile that it can fit with so many design styles, not just farmhouse.
+It’s 52 inches.
 It could make a great desk, if you need your dining table to do double duty.

 If you have a space that is really limited, extendable tables can be the best option because you can keep the leaves folded down most of the time and only raise them when you have guests.